Spherical-vectors and geometric interpretation of unit quaternions: Abstract

 \section{Abstract}

-The purpose of this work is to introduce and study the notion of \textit{spherical-vectors}, which we can consider as a natural generalization of the arguments of complex numbers in the case of quaternions.
-After having established some elementary properties of these particular vectors, we show by transport of structure that spherical-vectors form a non-abelian additive group, isomorphic to the group of unit quaternions.
-This identification allows us, first, to present a new polar form of quaternions, then to represent the unit quaternions on the unit sphere of $\mathbb{R}^3$ and to interpret their multiplications geometrically.
+In this article, we introduce and study the concept of \textit{spherical-vectors}, which can be perceived as a natural extension of the arguments of complex numbers in the context of quaternions.
+We initially establish foundational properties of these distinct vectors, followed by a demonstration, through the transfer of structure, that spherical-vectors constitute a non-abelian additive group, isomorphic to the group of unit quaternions.
+This identification facilitates the presentation of a novel polar form of quaternions, highlighting its algebraic properties, as well as the algebraic properties of the exponential writing.
+Furthermore, it enables the depiction of unit quaternions on the unit sphere of $\mathbb{R}^3$, allowing for a geometric interpretation of their multiplication.